 Are City Council and committee meetings open to the public?

 Yes, all meetings are open to the public.
 To find out when meetings are scheduled visit the calendar.
-If you are unable to make it to a meeting of Kingston City Council you can always watch from the comfort of your home via the City Council YouTube channel or on Cogeco cable channel 13 and 700 (HD).
+If you are unable to make it to a Council meeting you can always watch from the comfort of your home via the City Council YouTube channel or on Cogeco cable channel 13 and 700.